 - Vitamin E: Vitamin E is an antioxidant, and foods rich in the vitamin may reduce the inflammation that leads to nerve damage.
 Vitamin E may also help with some symptoms of neuropathy, including burning and tingling.

-Some researchindicates that ALC may help with neuropathy resulting from chemotherapy.
+- Acetyl-l-carnitine (ALC): Some research indicates that ALC may help with neuropathy resulting from chemotherapy.

 - Alpha-lipoic acid: Alpha-lipoic acid may ease burning pain in people with diabetes.
 However, doctors do not know whether it is safe or effective for people with chemotherapy-related neuropathy.